More Great Places for Outings

 Brandywine Outfitters.
 Enjoy a scenic canoe or kayak trip with the whole family down the Brandywine River.
 If you’re looking for a whole weekend of fun, grab your sleeping bag and pitch a tent on the 26-acre private park in the heart of Chester County.
 2096 Strasburg Rd.
 CanoePA.net.

 Northbrook Canoe Company.
-Cool off along the beautiful Brandywine River with a peaceful, self-guided canoe, kayak or tubing trip.
+Cool off along the beautiful Brandywine River with a self-guided canoe, kayak or tubing trip.
 Continue your fun with your favorite summer foods.
-Res. encouraged; walk-ins welcomed.
-Open daily, May through October with the first trip at 9 am, last one at 4 pm.
+Reservations required.
+No walk-ins at this time.
+Open daily through Oct.; first trip at 9 am, last one at 4 pm.
 NorthbrookCanoe.com.

 Treehouse World.
 A place to explore the newest and coolest treehouses around, to challenge yourself with their unique high adventure programs and a place to have a ton of fun.
-You can also take the Aerial Zipline Adventure Course with 3 ziplines and 8 bridge crossings that take you high above the headwaters of the Valley Creek.
+Take the Aerial Zipline Adventure Course.
+Reservations required.
 1442 Phoenixville Pk.
 TreehouseWorld.com.

 West Chester Railroad.
 Take a relaxing 90-minute ride through the scenic countryside between West Chester and Glen Mills.
-Pack a lunch or purchase one from their on-board snack bar to have during the stop at the Glen Mills train station picnic grove.
+Pack a lunch or purchase one from their on-board snack bar to enjoy during the stop at the Glen Mills train station picnic grove.
 The train can be chartered for special events and catering is available.
+Reservations required.
 Market St. Station, 230 E. Market St., 610-430-2233; WestChesterRR.net.

 Selected Nature Centers, Parks and Public Gardens